hdoro/gatsby-source-mailchimp/README.md

 Use your [Mailchimp API](https://developer.mailchimp.com) key to download your campaigns into [Gatsby](https://www.gatsbyjs.org/)'s GraphQL data layer!

 ⚠ **Please note:** This plugin was made out of a specific necessity, so it doesn't cover all of Mailchimp's data sources, focusing only on campaigns.
-If you want to add extra functionalities, feel free to [create a PR](https://github.com/hcavalieri/gatsby-source-mailchimp/pulls) and contribute to the plugin :smile:
+If you want to add extra functionalities, feel free to [create a PR](https://github.com/hcavalieri/gatsby-source-mailchimp/pulls) and contribute :smile:

 ## Table of content